Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 You can wear other pants or shorts over them.

-Cycling shorts are tight and padded for a reason, but if you’re not into that look, you can always rock a pair of baggy mountain bike style shorts over them.
+Cycling shorts are tight and padded for a reason, but if you’re not into that look, you can always rock a pair of baggy mountain bike shorts over them.
 Personally I’m all about it.
-These Zoic Navaeh MTB shorts are my bicycle uniform (or these longer ones for bike touring in conservative countries).
+These Club Ride Savvy Shorts are my absolute favorite (cute cut, very comfy, pockets in all the right places), and I’ve also used these Zoic Navaeh MTB shorts (or these longer ones for bike touring in conservative countries).

 What causes painful chafing?
 Friction.
 What causes friction?
 Things rubbing together, like your clothing against your skin, or your skin against your other skin.